iskoldt-X/DR-LRC/README.md

 - **Download DR LYD audio:** Scrapes a DR LYD program page to extract the m3u8 URL and downloads the audio as an MP3 file using ffmpeg.
 - **Convert audio for Whisper:** Converts the downloaded MP3 file to WAV (mono, 16 kHz) for compatibility with Whisper.
+- **(NEW) Transcribe local audio files:** You can pass a local MP3 or WAV file to the script.
+It will convert, transcribe, and optionally translate it just like a DR podcast.
 - **Generate subtitles:** Uses Whisper CLI to generate an SRT subtitle file from the WAV file.
 - **Convert SRT to LRC:** Converts the generated SRT file into LRC (lyric) format.
 - **Embed lyrics:** Embeds the LRC lyrics into the MP3 file using ID3 tags.
+- **(Optional) Generate a translated copy:** If you pass a second argument (either `translate` or a specific language name), a second MP3 is created containing Danish + translation.
+- **Cleanup:** Removes intermediate files (WAV, SRT, LRC) so that only the final MP3 remains.

 - **(Optional) Generate a translated copy:** If you pass a second argument (either `translate` or a specific language name), a second MP3 is created containing Danish + translation.
 - **Cleanup:** Removes intermediate files (WAV, SRT, LRC) so that only the final MP3 remains.